active etf guide

 What are the disadvantages and risks of active ETFs?

 The main disadvantage of active ETFs is that they generally have higher fees than passive ETFs.
 Many passive ETFs that simply replicate an underlying market index have TERs lower than 0.2 percent.
 Some have TERs below 0.1 percent.
-ETFs that are actively managed generally cannot compete in terms of pricing.
+ETFs that are actively managed often cannot compete in terms of pricing.
 Many have TERs higher than 0.5 percent.
 High ongoing investment costs have a negative impact on returns.

 There is no across-the-board answer for whether active ETFs perform better than passive ETFs.
 Numerous studies have shown that many active investment funds have not been able to outperform the market over long terms.
 Whether or not an active ETF performs better than a passive ETF primarily depends on the makeup of the fund’s portfolio or underlying market index.
 These can be thoroughly or poorly diversified depending on the investment theme.

 However, the table below shows that active ETFs can potentially deliver better performance than their passive equivalents, even over a mid-length investment term.
-Both the Invesco Quantitative Strategies ESG Global Equity Multi-Factor UCITS ETF Acc and the JPMorgan Global Research Enhanced Index Equity (ESG) UCITS ETF USD (acc) have had better performance over the past five years than the MSCI World global index.
+Both the Invesco Quantitative Strategies ESG Global Equity Multi-Factor UCITS ETF Acc and the JPMorgan Global Research Enhanced Index Equity (ESG) UCITS ETF USD (acc) have had better performance over the past six years than the MSCI World global index.
 Both of these active ETFs invest in large companies across industrialized nations, so they are very similar to passive global ETFs.

 Performance comparison between two active global ETFs and one passive global ETF